Souabou/markdownchallenge/README.md

 ![alt text](https://avatars3.githubusercontent.com/u/47119144?s=460&u=403e317a998929828f73b5a960d77727a84391cc&v=4)
 > "I'm a DJ, graphic designer and typograph."

-- Birthday: 21/06
+Birthday | 21/06
+------------ | -------------
 Favorite color | Celadon
------------- | -------------
 Favorite food | Food in general
  Pinneapple on pizza | **Yes** / No